andrewangbl/recall-ai-bot/README.md

      # endLine: 30
      ```

-7. **Instagram Upload** (Future Feature):
+7. **Instagram Upload**:
-   - Once implemented, the bot will automatically upload generated videos to Instagram using the `reel_upload.py` script.
+   - The bot automatically uploads generated videos to Instagram using the `reel_upload.py` script.

 **Note**: Ensure you have the necessary permissions and comply with YouTube's and Instagram's terms of service when using this bot.